Find out how the University will build a robust digital infrastructure to support learning, teaching, and our current and future digital needs.

 Overview

 What is it?
-Cloud Enablement and Cloud Transformation projects will together provide modern data backup and an all-new server infrastructure.
+The Cloud Enablement and Cloud Transformation projects together provide a modern data backup solution and new organisation-wide IT server infrastructure.

-Why it's better for you: Moving to this way of working will ensure better data security, better reliability and resilience, and improved speed, without affecting the way you use your applications day to day.
+Why it's better for you: Moving to this way of working will ensure improved data security, better reliability and resilience, and increased efficiency, without affecting the way you use your applications day to day.

-Why it's better for the University: Making use of both modern cloud-based and on-site computing services will enable the University to: scale up computing services to match growing needs; be flexible to changing needs; and enable better team collaboration through improved data access.
+Why it's better for the University: Making use of both modern cloud-based and on-site computing services will enable the University to: accommodate the next five years of demand; be flexible to changing needs; and enable better team collaboration through improved data access.

 About the projects